tinohertlein/starter-typescript/README.md

 ![starter-typescript](https://github.com/tinohertlein/starter-typescript/actions/workflows/ci.yml/badge.svg?event=push)

-This repository contains all necessary dependencies to start coding & testing with TypeScript.
+This repository contains all necessary dependencies to start coding & testing Katas with TypeScript.
 A sample configuration file for GitHub Actions is also included to build, test & lint the code.